-In fact, teachers are so different from each other that it can be quite difficult to navigate between classes if one does not have solid foundations and the ability to find the common thread behind the external expression of every one’s techniques.
+In fact, teachers are so different from each other that it can be quite difficult to navigate between classes if one does not have solid foundations and the ability to find the common threads behind the external expression of every one’s techniques.
 Ueshiba Morihei and his successors had the great intelligence to let people explore and develop their own individual practice under one same roof.
 At a time when groups and federations are torn apart on the basis of relatively minor differences, I think that we have much to learn from the Japanese system.
 I would add that this is probably the stiffness of the Japanese hierarchy that allows diversity to flourish while dealing with the constraints of politics.
 Sure, there are problems there too but everyone develops their Aikido the way they want while agreeing on who is doing what.

 2013 edition of the All Japan Aikido Demonstration at the Nippon Budokan in Tokyo

-In France and in the U.S., we are historically hostile to titles and hierarchy and consequently, we hesitate to draw from a Japanese system that we perceive as inherently totalitarian.
+In France and in the U.S., we are historically hostile to titles and hierarchy and consequently, we hesitate to draw from a Japanese system that we perceive as inherently totalitarian or non-egalitarian.
 Nevertheless, because of the historic and socio-cultural context in which they were developed, the Japanese martial arts are clearly non-democratic systems, but that does not mean they are unfair.
 The rules are very clear, they are there for a reason, and if they are accepted, it is quite possible to grow personally and develop one’s Aikido within this system.
-In addition, as I described above, the hierarchy, once established, is usually immutable, so there is always someone above oneself; someone who has a duty to guide one while one has has the duty to listen.
+In addition, as I described above, the hierarchy, once established, is usually immutable, so there is always someone above oneself; someone who has a duty to guide one while one has the duty to listen.
 I think that the respect that one shows to seniors in Japan, regardless of the appreciation of their technical level or even personality, is a very sound foundation to develop a system that perpetuates itself.